somritabanerjee/cme216-spring-2020/Homework/HW4/ADCME_setup.md

 ## 2. Install the Project Dependencies

 This homework requires installing some Julia packages.
-Open your julia
+Start julia

 ```bash
 $ julia